What surprise songs has Taylor Swift performed on the UK leg of The Eras Tour?

-Taylor Swift is currently on the UK leg of her Eras Tour and is set to perform at London's Wembley Stadium for three nights from 21-23 June.
+Taylor Swift is currently on the UK leg of her Eras Tour and performed the first of three shows (21-23 June) last night at London's Wembley Stadium.

 The pop star will also return to the capital in August, with five extra dates at Wembley on 15-19 August.